3 By faith we understand that the worlds were framed by the word of God, so that the things which are seen were not made of things which are visible.

 so that the things which are seen

-The “things which are seen” are the material or physical universe.
+The “things which are seen” refers to the material or physical universe.
 All human cosmological arguments for the beginning of the universe are speculation.
 That is why we must turn to revelation to understand how the universe originated.

 were not made of things which are visible.